Technological Innovations Drive Business Forward… and Complicate Things

 Effectively implementing a mobile device usage policy requires walking a fine line between appropriate management of access to apps and functions, and enforceability.
 It seems the more you limit mobile device use, the more you start to lose their value in the workplace.
 Written policies are easily worked around, cameras are only reactive, supervisors constantly checking to make sure employees aren’t using their devices inappropriately isn’t a good use of time, and simply forbidding mobile devices in the workplace eliminates all the benefits they bring.

 One Technological Change to Optimize Another – TRUCE

 At TRUCE, we realized that while technology was the problem, it was also the solution.
 We’ve developed a software solution that walks the fine line of policy implementation.
 Our Contextual Mobile Device Management software ensures your mobile usage policy is enforced to the letter, only in the situations that you deem necessary.
-Whether it’s driving a vehicle, operating heavy machinery, or simply during key business hours, TRUCE will let you tailor mobile policy to the situations and needs of your workplace.
+Whether it’s driving a vehicle, operating heavy machinery, or simply during key business hours, TRUCE will let you tailor a mobile policy to the situations and needs of your workplace.

 TRUCE allows you to customize which of an employee’s device’s functions and features are available to use in any given situation or time.
-It even allows policy to change based on different employee groups or status.
+It even allows the policy to change based on different employee groups or status.
 Whenever they leave these areas, or a certain time period ends, the device returns to its normal state.
 This software lets you keep all the benefits that mobile brings to the workplace, without compromising the safety of your employees.